 Plea Bargains Overview

-The vast majority of criminal cases are resolved through a "plea bargain", usually well before the case reaches trial.
-In a plea bargain, the defendant agrees to plead guilty, usually to a lesser charge than one for which the defendant could stand trial, in exchange for a more lenient sentence, and/or so that certain related charges are dismissed.
-For both the government and the defendant, the decision to enter into (or not enter into) a plea bargain may be based on:
+The vast majority of criminal cases are resolved through a "plea bargain," usually well before the case reaches trial.
+In a plea bargain, the defendant agrees to plead guilty, usually to a lesser charge than one for which the defendant could stand trial, in exchange for a more lenient sentence, or so that certain related charges are dismissed.
+For both the government and the defendant, the decision whether to enter into a plea bargain can be based on: